Chariots of the Gods?: Legacy

 Chariots of the Gods? spawned multiple sequels, including Gods from Outer Space and The Gods Were Astronauts.
 The theory in the original book is said to have influenced a variety of science fiction books, films, and television series.
 For instance, it is considered the inspiration for the History Channel television series, Ancient Aliens.

 The concept of ancient extraterrestrials has been used as a plot element in television shows and movies like Star Trek (which actually addressed the question before von Däniken's book was published), Stargate, The Thing, The X-Files, the Alien franchise (most notably, Prometheus), Neon Genesis Evangelion, Indiana Jones and the Kingdom of the Crystal Skull and The Eternals.

+The book served as inspiration for the Frank Zappa song Inca Roads, as well as the album In Search of Ancient Gods by Absolute Elsewhere, a group consisting of Paul Fishman, Bill Bruford, Philip Saatchi, and Jon Astrop.